 Library preparation method steps: DNA ends are repaired and dA-tailed using the NEBNext End Repair/dA-tailing module before the sequencing adapters (supplied in the kit) are ligated onto the prepared ends.
 The kit is optimised to achieve sequencing accuracies of over 99% (Q20+) with high output on the latest nanopore Flowcells R10.4.1.
 The protocol uses a modified version of the long-reads protocol optimised to recover short DNA fragments.

 For nanopore cell-free DNA sequencing applied to Human samples each sample will be sequenced in one PromethION Flowcell.

+Min flowcells/project Max flowcells/project

-Min samples/project Max samples/project G-023-Nanopore cell-free DNA sequencing (Human) 20 60
+G-023-Nanopore cell-free DNA sequencing 20 60

+(Human)